agude/agude.github.io/_drafts/2019-12-30-getting_things_done.md

 ## Useful Power-Ups

 Trello has some useful addons called "power-ups".
-I found two power-ups to be useful (although you can only use one on the free plan):
+I found two power-ups to be useful (although the free plan only allows you to use one power-up at a time):

 - **Card Repeater**: This power-up lets you schedule a card to reappear.
 I used it for things that have to happen on a fixed schedule like "plan for the